 Finding: Complies with Condition.
 Driveway locations have not been shown on the proposed subdivision.
-A condition will be applied to ensure driveways will be located to meet the spacing standard.
+The applicant shall coordinate with City staff on the locations of driveways to meet the spacing standard.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.